strapi/documentation/developer-docs/latest/concepts/customization.md

 ## Admin extension

-The admin panel is a `node_module` that is similar to a plugin, with the slight difference that it encapsulates all the installed plugins of your application.
+The admin panel in a `node_module`, is similar to a plugin, with the slight difference that it encapsulates all the installed plugins of your application.

 To extend this package you will have to create an `admin` folder at the root of your application.